Professor Emeritus, Department of Civil Engineering and Applied Mechanics, California Institute of Technology

 Jennings is Professor Emeritus in the Department of Civil Engineering and Applied Mechanics,

-he served twice as Acting Vice President for Business and Finance and once again as Provost from
+served twice as Acting Vice President for Business and Finance and once again as Provost from 2005

-2005 to 2007.
-He was a member of the Board of Directors of Enresco, Inc., in Colorado Springs and
+to 2007.
+He was a member of the Board of Directors of Enresco, Inc., in Colorado Springs and served

-including a term as chair of the Council.
+including a term as Council Chair.
 He is a member of the National Academy of Engineering,

 past President of the Seismological Society of America, and past President of the Earthquake

 Engineering Research Institute.
 He is the author of numerous technical papers on earthquake

 engineering and dynamics of structures and has served as earthquake engineering consultant on the

 design of high-rise buildings, offshore drilling towers, nuclear power plants, and other major